StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/step-by-step-guide.md

             gpg --verify /path/to/cortex-<full_version>.zip.asc /path/to/cortex-<full_version>.zip
             ```

             d.
 You should see a message stating indicating that the signature is valid and the package is authentic.
 If you see warnings or errors, don't unzip or install the package as its integrity or authenticity can't be confirmed.
-Report this issue by sending an email to security@strangebee.com.
+Report the issue to the [StrangeBee Security Team](mailto:security@strangebee.com).

     3. Unzip the package.

+        !!! info "Unzip paths"

+            * Replace `/path/to/thehive-<full_version>.zip` with the full path to the ZIP file you downloaded.
+            * Replace `/path/to/` after `-d` with the directory where you want to extract the contents of the archive.

         ```bash
         unzip /path/to/cortex-<full_version>.zip -d /path/to/